Apply for a grant

 Shortlisting

-Our rotating grantmaking committee, made up of Groundswell members, will review and shortlist 6–8 applications.
+Our rotating grantmaking committee, made up of Groundswell members, will review all applications and agree on a shortlist of up to 8 applications.

 This committee changes each round and is supported by an advisory group with First Nations, energy policy and advocacy expertise.